 - 3. Use wpi-summary.sh to summarize the logs in the output results directory.
 Use its output to guide your analysis of the results of running wpi-many.sh: you should manually examine the log files for the projects that appear in the "results available" list it produces.
 This list is the list of every project that the script was able to successfully run WPI on.
 (This does not mean that the project type-checks without errors afterward, or even typechecks at all just that the Checker Framework attempted to typecheck the project and some output was produced.) - 4.
 (Optional) Add annotations that WPI does not infer, to eliminate false positive warnings.
-There are three ways you can add annotations to a target program: - Fork the project and add the annotations directly to the project's source code, and add a dependency on org.checkerframework:checker-qual to the project's build system.
-This approach is the most difficult, but has the advantage that the checker will attempt to verify any annotations you add. - Add the annotations in an .ajava file.
-Create the .ajava file as a copy of the .java file, following the instructions in Section 34.6 about directory structure, etc. - Add the annotations in a stub file, creating the .astub file as a copy of the .java file.
+There are two ways you can add annotations to a target program: - Fork the project and add the annotations directly to the project's source code, and add a dependency on org.checkerframework:checker-qual to the project's build system.
+This approach is the most difficult, but has the advantage that the checker will attempt to verify any annotations you add. - Add the annotations in a stub file, creating the .astub file as a copy of the .java file.
 When you run the checker, supply the -AmergeStubsWithSource and -Astubs=... command-line arguments.
-This option is similar to option 2, but requires extra command-line options to the checker rather than a specific directory structure.